Music

 Pre-requisites: performance audition.

-This course offers the student advanced fundamentals in technique and performance in the jazz, popular, musical theater and commercial music vocal styles.
+An applied lesson course that offers advanced fundamentals in technique and performance in the jazz, popular, musical theater, and commercial music vocal styles.
 Students prepare pieces to perform in voice labs, and quarterly concerts or musical productions.
-Vocal techniques in belting, amplification and related popular song interpretation and delivery will be included.
+Vocal techniques in belting, amplification, and related popular song interpretation and delivery are included.

 Pre-requisites: MUSC 103.